 All projects completed within the reference period (January to December) are initially technically assessed by the LIFE Unit's External Assistance Team to produce a first list of Best Projects.
 The final selection is undertaken by the Member States.
 Five projects out of the final selection are selected as Best of the Best (BoBs).

 Twelve Best Projects exercises have been carried out so far, the latest are linked below:

-The results of the Best Projects exercise is published in a yearly publication.
+The results of the previous Best Projects exercises were published in a yearly publication.